vivekcoh/scripts/python/backupNow/README.md

 * -kr, --keepReplicaFor: (optional) days to keep replica for (defaults to policy settings)
 * -k, --keepLocalFor: (optional) days to keep local snapshot (defaults to policy settings)

-Note: -k, --keepLocalFor no longer has any affect in recent releases of 6.6 and later.
-Policy setting is enforced.

 ## Timing Parameters

 * -s, --sleeptimesecs: (optional) seconds to sleep between status queries (default is 360)